Kids | Monotype Lithograph | Printmaking | Acrylic Paint

 Step 2.
 Create a design with a stick or popsicle stick.
 You can draw an image or letters if you want.

 Step 3.
-Lay down a piece of paper on top of the tile, and smooth and press gently to be sure to coat, then l
+Lay down a piece of paper on top of the tile, and smooth out and press gently.
+You want be sure to coat the paper with paint.

 Step 4.
 Lift paper up.
 You should see an image on your paper.